Zabanaa/zabanaa.github.io/_posts/2017-02-05-mind-blowing-git-tips.md

+---
+layout: post
+title: Mind blowing git tips
+---

 As developers, we all (hopefully) use git.
 It's not extremely hard nor time consuming to get started using it and you will surely thank your future self for investing the time to learn it.
 Now that was for the rather cringy intro.

 What I really want to share in this post, is a list of tricks I've learned during the past 2 1/2 years of using git.
 Some of it might seem trivial to seasoned developers but if you're just getting started, stick with me because this might just blow your mind.
 (Like seriously)

-## The difference between git fetch and git pull
+## The difference between git fetch and pull

 `git fetch` only updates the tracking remote branches.
 If you actually want to update the local repo, you need to merge the local branch with the remote